 Periodic meetings with faculty members and the program directors are scheduled to discuss the achievement of each resident's professional goals.
 Mayo Clinic recruits many of its faculty from its own training programs.
-Upon successful completion of the Internal Medicine Residency Program, career opportunities may be available at Mayo Clinic Rochester, the regional Mayo Clinic Health System, Mayo Clinic Florida or Mayo Clinic Arizona.
+Upon successful completion of the Internal Medicine Residency, career opportunities may be available at Mayo Clinic in Rochester, Minn., the regional Mayo Clinic Health System, Mayo Clinic in Florida or Mayo Clinic in Arizona.

 The most important indicator of the success of a training program is found in the outcomes of the graduates upon completion of their training.
-The Mayo residency program has been fully accredited by the ACGME with a 10-year (the maximum) accreditation cycle.
+The Mayo residency program has been fully accredited by the ACGME with a 10-year accreditation cycle (the maximum).
 The ACGME has acknowledged the program's reputation for excellence in residency education and for creative education models by including it in the Educational Innovations Program (EIP), which trains residents to practice medicine in the health care system of the future.
-Every resident who has successfully completed Mayo's Internal Medicine Residency Program has been eligible for American Board of Internal Medicine (ABIM) certification.
+Every resident who has successfully completed Mayo's Internal Medicine Residency has been eligible for American Board of Internal Medicine (ABIM) certification.

-Two-thirds of Mayo Clinic Rochester's graduates have historically entered subspecialty training.
+Two-thirds of Mayo Clinic in Rochester's graduates have historically entered subspecialty training.
 Graduates pursuing subspecialty careers will find that Mayo's reputation opens the door to opportunities for fellowship training at the most prestigious and competitive programs.
-Click here for a list of fellowship programs of recent Mayo graduates.
+See a list of fellowship programs of recent Mayo graduates.